Vic Reeves Big Night Out: The Stotts

 The Stotts were one of the very few characters from Vic Reeves Big Night Out to return in later Reeves & Mortimer series.
 They appeared in the second series of The Smell of Reeves and Mortimer and Bang Bang, It's Reeves and Mortimer as talk show hosts again, often interviewing celebrities such as Sting and Damon Hill.

 Tinker's Rucksack

-A pair of genial, bearded, anorak-wearing ramblers who tell amusing anecdotes and share their knowledge of the world of rambling with the audience, constantly assuring them that "it's not all walking."
+A pair of genial, bearded, anorak-wearing ramblers (Vic and Bob) who tell amusing anecdotes and share their knowledge of the world of rambling with the audience, constantly assuring them that "it's not all walking."
 One (Bob) is clearly having an affair with the other's wife, Mary.

 Greg Mitchell

 Greg Mitchell, the "gorgeous sandy-coloured labrador", was a puppet dog with a completely naïve understanding of the world.
 He would often talk about something he had just done, in a high-pitched and rather fey voice.
 He would, however, suddenly realise that he hadn't thought it through and drop into a guttural Cockney bellow, shouting "my wife's gonna KILL me!!!"
 Greg would also reappear in The Smell of Reeves and Mortimer.